huggingface/pytorch_block_sparse/README.md

 ### Secondary usage.

-Or you can use a utility called BlockSparseModelPatcher to modify easily an existing model before training it.(you cannot magically sparsify a trained existing model, you will need to train it from scratch)
+Or you can use a utility called BlockSparseModelPatcher to modify easily an existing model before training it (you will need to train it from scratch rather than sparsifying a pre-trained model).

 Here is an example with a Roberta Model from Hugging Face ([full example](doc/notebooks/ModelSparsification.ipynb))